 Getting your results

 Your theory test certificate is valid for 2 years.
 If you do not pass your practical test in that time, you’ll have to take the theory test again before you can take the practical test.
+You can book the theory test 6 months before the expiry date of the existing certificate.

 If you lose the letter, you can find a lost pass certificate number on GOV.UK.